etnbrd/dotfiles/README.md

 ## todos

++ Update scripts
 + Rename tags into something more meaningful : characteristics, traits ...
 + Remove SCM, and use the default prezto git plugin
 + Create a private submodule containing all the credentials and other sensitive informations
++ Continue git status in prompt (git status icons)
++ move personal prompt to external, into a submodule

 ## thanks

 Thanks to [@holman](https://github.com/holman) from who I forked the [dotfiles](https://github.com/holman/dotfiles), and then deleted everything, except the excellent structure :)